 - Outdoor arts enrichment activities.

 The children's creativity brightens the hospital surroundings with art and poetry prominent on the lobby's donor wall, throughout the hospital's hallways, and in the healing gardens.
-Read more about our welcoming environment for care.

 As part of our non-clinical vision, we collaborate with local volunteer groups to provide daily: